Dr. Anu Bajaj FAQs

 What is recovery like after breast augmentation?

-Recovery often includes swelling, tightness, and soreness while the breasts settle into a more natural position.
-Most patients can return to lighter activity fairly soon, but strenuous exercise and upper-body strain need to wait.
+Recovery includes swelling, tightness, and soreness while the breasts settle into a more natural position.
+Most patients should be able to drive within 3 days and return to work within 3-5 days.
+You won’t be able to return to strenuous activity, such as working out, for closer to 2-3 weeks.

 How can I prepare for breast augmentation surgery?

-Preparation helps patients feel more organized and more comfortable once recovery begins.
+Preparation will help you feel more organized and more comfortable once recovery begins.
 Helpful steps include:

-- Deciding whether your goal is subtle enhancement or fuller volume
+- Determining what goals you have from the surgery – is it subtle enhancement or fuller volume

 - Thinking about how size should fit your body and lifestyle